jamsge/babylon-multiplayer-game/README.md

  3. Go to localhost:2567, press "Start the game"

 WASD - movement

 Spacebar - jump

 G - change camera type

-There are two cameras: orbit view and first-person view.
+There are two cameras: orbit and first-person.
+The orbit camera allows for dragging the mouse around to orbit a single point, and the first-person camera gives an FPS style cursor lock camera.

 ## Structure